squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

   1. Fetch the object from the source
 The algorithm is somewhat more complicated when firewalls are involved.

-The ''single_parent_bypass'' directive can be used to skip the ICP queries if the only appropriate sibling is a parent cache (i.e., if there's only one place you'd fetch the object from, why bother querying?)
+The SquidConf:cache_peer '''no-query''' option can be used to skip the ICP queries if the only appropriate source is a parent cache (i.e., if there's only one place you'd fetch the object from, why bother querying?)

 == What features are Squid developers currently working on? ==

-The features and areas we work on are aways changing.
-See the [[../../RoadMap|Squid Road Maps]] for more details on current activities.
+The features and areas we work on are always changing.
+See the [[RoadMap|Squid Road Maps]] for more details on current activities.

 == Tell me more about Internet traffic workloads == Workload can be characterized as the burden a client or group of clients imposes on a system.
 Understanding the nature of workloads is important to the managing system capacity.